liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 Here's the Code Upgrade Tool workflow:

-1. Double-click a problem in the list, to go to the problem in the affected file.
+1. Double-click a problem in the list to go to the problem in the affected file.

 2. Correct the problem manually or automatically, if the Code Upgrade Tool